23 reasons to visit Paris in Winter

 17. enjoy the Halloween or Christmas Event at Disneyland Paris

-No matter if you are preparing for your shopping tour or just randomly checking out stores; Paris is THE city to hunt for some good deals.
-Check your favourite stores a few days before the Sales begins.
+No matter if you are preparing for your shopping tour or just randomly checking out stores; Paris is THE city to hunt for good deals.
+Check your favorite stores a few days before the Sales begins.
 They are already prepped for the big day and you will find all items that will be on sale hanging/laying together.
 Just get back there early on sales day and buy it at a reduced price 🙂

 19. have some Arcade Games at “La Tête dans les Nuages”

 No matter if you are 5 or 50, everyone likes to play a pin-ball game from time do time, right?
 “La Tête dans les Nuages” is with more than 100 gaming terminals one of the biggest Arcade Center in Paris and a fun way to spent an (rainy) afternoon in Paris.
+Not only in winter 🙂

-20. visit a Christmas Market
+20. visit a Paris Christmas Market

 21. take a cooking class